AndeePark/The-Randomness-of-Destiny/README.md

  - **FENG Jiayuan**

-   A junior majoring in QFin and minoring in CS, working on
+   A junior majoring in QFin and minoring in CS, working on the whole logical design, function definition and debugging.

  - **ZHENG Jianxing**

-   A junior majoring in EF, working on
+   A junior majoring in EF, working on the lifetrack.cpp file to construct the storyline and create the explanation video.